 Obtaining data for surface complexation modeling of the pyrite surface is a particularly difficult problem, owing to the high reactivity of the pyrite surface with any available oxidant (Murphy & Strongin, 2009).
 Examination of sorption of strontium to a clean, unoxidized pyrite surface found that no sorption occurred, matching the relatively low amount of sorption observed for pyrite, only using surface complexation modeling to determine sorption to the oxidized pyrite surface (Naveau et al., 2006).
-An earlier study of pyrite behavior with other non-redox active metals made no assumption of surface behavior, other than the existence of a protonated site (Kornicker & Morse, 1991).
+An earlier study of pyrite behavior with other non-redox active metals made no assumption of chemical reactions at the mineral surface, other than the existence of a protonated site (Kornicker & Morse, 1991).
 This differs from suggested behavior found in fitted surface complexation model, as a complex with the deprotonated site was necessary to fit the experimental data.
-As discussed previously, this is a likely indication that the pyrite surface behavior cannot be easily captured by a single surface complexation model, and better understanding is best gained through x-ray absorption spectroscopic study as has been done with montmorillonite and iron oxides.
+As discussed previously, this is a likely indication that the pyrite surface behavior cannot be easily captured by a single surface complexation model, and better understanding is best gained through direct measurement; x-ray absorption spectroscopic study as has been done with montmorillonite and iron oxides.
 Indeed, this complexity has been found when studying redox-active metals such as selenium and uranium, which oxidize the pyrite surface (Naveau, Monteil-Rivera, Guillon, & Dumonceau, 2007; Wersin et al., 1994).
 Further characterization of the pyrite surface properties is necessary to better constrain radium behavior with the pyrite surface.

 SECTION 3.3: IMPLICATIONS FOR RADIUM AS TRACER

-The experimental results here confirm that iron oxides play a key role in retaining radium in natural environments, however, they also indicate that it is crucial to consider the role of montmorillonites, and other clays that have exchangeable cations in the inner layer, as they presented the most extensive sorbents of all the considered minerals.
-Pyrite showed minimal sorption at best, however, it may play a limited role in controlling sorption in anoxic environments, or when iron oxide coatings form on the pyrite surface.
+The experimental results here confirm that iron oxides play a key role in retaining radium in natural environments, and differences observed in fitted thermodynamic constants with previously reported values highlight that variability ….
+Our results also indicate that it is crucial to consider the role of clay minerals on the retention of Ra, particularly those with an accessable interlayer such as the 2:1 montmorillonite studied here—here, Ra bound most extensively to montmorillonite compared to all other minerals besides ferrihydrite at pH 9.0.
+Pyrite showed minimal sorption at best, however, it may play a limited role in controlling sorption in anoxic environments, and may impart important controls on Ra mobility when oxidation produces iron oxide coatings on pyrite surfaces.
 All of the observed minerals displayed some sensitivity to solution pH.
 Previous research also suggets ionic strength will also control radium retention (Beck & Cochran, 2013; Tamamura et al., 2013).
 These complex interactions have significant implications for the use of radium as tracers in the natural environment for groundwater.
 Based on these results, variations in the groundwater radium concentration are driven by local shifts in pH or salinity, common in estuarine aquifers or when high salinity produced waters leaked from hydraulic fracturing operations interact with low salinity local groundwater.
 The composition of a given water’s salinity will also likely have an impact on the retention of radium on the mineral surfaces of the aquifers based on the different results for various metals.

 The surface complexation constants fitted from the experimental data are largest for sodium montmorillonite surface sites, followed by ferrihydrite, goethite, and then pyrite.
-Montmorillonite also required an exchange reaction, which provided the dominant mechanism for sorbing radium with montmorillonite.
+Montmorillonite also required an (interlayer) exchange reaction, which was the dominant retention mechanism.
 Comparison of these constants with other constants for barium or strontium, common analogs for radium, reveal similarities in overall behavior, but it is unclear on how to make estimations of radium behavior from solely the analog’s behavior.
 The constants provided here also can inform models of transport used to predict radium behavior, and are simple enough to be included in comprehensive multi-element models of transport.